MyFitnessPal vs. Levels: Which is the Best Food Tracking App for You?

 No built-in workouts or fitness plans

-The Levels app primarily focuses on nutrition.
-Although you can log your workouts, there are no in-app workout videos, programs, or curated plans.
+The Levels app primarily focuses on nutrition and health optimization.
+Although you can track your workouts and see how they affect your biomarkers, there are no in-app workout videos or fitness programs.

 Which food-tracking app is right for you?

-Both MyFitnessPal and Levels can be effective tools for improving your diet, achieving personal goals, and leading a healthier life, but each health app serves different use cases.
+Both MyFitnessPal and Levels can be effective tools for improving your diet and achieving personal goals, but they serve fundamentally different use cases.